stevendwood/sudoku-solver/README.md

 # sudoku-solver
 A sudoku solver in various languages, the actual algorithm to solve the puzzles doesn't seem very efficient, but it works.
-Nothing much to see here, just me attempting to learn some new languages (and implement the same solution in some I already know...)
+Just me attempting to learn some new languages (and implement the same solution in some I already know...)

   * Python
   * JavaScript  This version uses some ES6 features, (classes, arrow functions, for..of and let, Array.from) so requires io.js: